muratk5n/thirdwave/en/2013/12/doner-not-invented-in-berlin.md

-# Doner is Not Invented in Berlin
+# Doner is Not Invented in Berlin or Europe

 What is this urban legend about Berlin being the birthplace of *döner*?
 This is simply not true.
 I could not believe my ears when I